MichaelShaw/tavern/README.md

 Running one extra ply, and leaving it out .... could still be more efficient.
 You run N+1 ply, you miss out on the opponents N+1 trap (you would if you ran N), and you get to run the heuristic at N+1.

+Let's assume it's the opposite, the last move seen is them trapping you, due to complete lack of movement the heuristic score will be dreadful, basically near zero. (no adjacencies)

 ### Naive Move Counting

 #### From Start